Anil8753/HyperledgerTSLab/README.md

 # HyperledgerTSLab
-Contains the Chaincode (Go) and client application server (express js)
+Contains the Chaincode (Go) and client application server (express js).
+It uses the Hyperlegder fabric 2.2

 # Content
 * chaincode